 We investigate all cases objectively and independently.

 Following receipt of your written concern, we assess the details of the concern against our Standards of Acceptance for fitness to practise investigations to decide whether it is about an issue that is within our remit to investigate.
 This is to decide whether the concern amounts to an allegation that a registrant’s fitness to practise may be impaired.
-We take into account also whether there has been a serious breach of the RCCP’s Standards of conduct, performance and ethics
+We take into account also whether there has been a serious breach of the RCCP’s Good Scientific Practice

 , Standards of Proficiency